Liam Cary: Early life and education

 Liam Cary was born on August 21, 1947, in Portland, Oregon.
 Three years later the family moved to Prineville, Oregon.
 Liam Cary studied for the priesthood at Mount Angel Seminary in St. Benedict, Oregon and St. Patrick's Seminary in Menlo Park, California.
-Cary then entered Pontifical North American College in Rome.
+Cary then entered residence at the Pontifical North American College in Rome.
 He received a Bachelor of Sacred Theology degree and a Licentiate in Sacred Theology from the Pontifical Gregorian University in Rome.
 In 1970, he took a leave of absence from St. Patrick's seminary, returning to his studies 18 years later.